-Here are 5 things you probably didn't know a physical therapist could do.
+5 things you probably didn't know a physical therapist could do.

 Prevent injuries or PREHAB

-If you are at risk, they will help you develop a program designed to address your vulnerabilities and improve your chances of having a spectacular season or active retirement.
+A physical therapist can evaluate your movement patterns, mobility, and strength to determine if you may be susceptible to injuries.
+If you are at risk, they will help you develop a program designed to address your specific vulnerabilities and improve your chances of having a spectacular season or active retirement.

-This is only the tip of the iceberg!
+Amazingly, this is only the tip of the iceberg!
 Learn about our Breathworks program and how PT can help.

 Crack your back

-Patients frequently say they didn’t know we could “crack” their backs just like a chiropractor.
-In fact, physical therapists have always been performing manipulations when appropriate.
-Research demonstrates that, under the right circumstances, it can dramatically increase the chances of recovery from back pain.
-If you get into physical therapy within 14 days after the onset of your back pain, have no symptoms below the knee, and a few other key factors that the physical therapist can evaluate, you are 20 times more likely to have a successful outcome within 2 visits.
-Who wouldn’t want that!
+It’s important to note that physical therapists are highly trained to perform these manipulations safely.
+If you begin physical therapy within 14 days after the onset of your back pain, have no symptoms below the knee, and a few other key factors that the physical therapist can evaluate, you are 20 times more likely to have a successful outcome within two visits.
+Who wouldn’t want that?

 Understand your dizziness and/or imbalance issues